ItsPyDevs/ChloeV2/README.md

-# Bot Discord ChloéV2
+# Discord Bot ChloéV2

-Ce bot Discord est un projet Python qui permet à un bot Discord de répondre aux messages des utilisateurs en fonction des correspondances stockées dans une base de données SQLite.
-Les utilisateurs peuvent enseigner au bot de nouvelles réponses en utilisant la commande `&learn` suivie d'une phrase clé et d'une réponse.
-Le bot peut également sauvegarder la base de données sous un nom spécifié avec la commande `&save`.
+This Discord bot is a Python project that enables a Discord bot to respond to user messages based on matches stored in an SQLite database.
+Users can teach the bot new responses using the `&learn` command followed by a key phrase and a response.
+The bot can also save the database under a specified name with the `&save` command.

-## Fonctionnalités principales :
+## Main Features:
-- Enseigner au bot de nouvelles réponses à l'aide de la commande `&learn`.
+- Teach the bot new responses using the `&learn` command.
-- Répondre aux messages des utilisateurs en fonction des correspondances stockées dans la base de données.
+- Respond to user messages based on matches stored in the database.
-- Sauvegarder la base de données sous un nom spécifié avec la commande `&save`.
+- Save the database under a specified name with the `&save` command.

-## Prérequis :
+## Requirements:
-- Python 3.x installé.
+- Python 3.x installed.
-- Les modules Python `discord.py` et `sqlite3`.
+- Python modules `discord.py` and `sqlite3`.

-## Installation et configuration :
+## Installation and Configuration:
-1. Clonez ce repository
+1. Clone this repository.
-2. Installez les dépendances requises en exécutant `pip install discord.py` dans votre terminal.
+2. Install the required dependencies by running `pip install discord.py` in your terminal.
-3. Créez un bot Discord sur le [portail des développeurs Discord](https://discord.com/developers/applications).
+3. Create a Discord bot on the [Discord Developer Portal](https://discord.com/developers/applications).
-4. Copiez le token du bot et remplacez `"BOT_TOKEN"` dans le code du bot par ce token.
+4. Copy the bot token and replace `"BOT_TOKEN"` in the bot's code with this token.
-5. Exécutez le bot en utilisant la commande `python bot.py` dans le terminal.
+5. Run the bot using the command `python bot.py` in the terminal.

-## Utilisation :
+## Usage:
-- Pour ajouter une nouvelle clé, utilisez la commande `&learn PHRASECLé=PHRASE RéPONSE`.
+- To add a new key, use the command `&learn KEY_PHRASE=RESPONSE_PHRASE`.
-- Pour demander au bot en utilisant une phrase clé, il vous suffit de saisir la phrase clé dans le chat.
+- To query the bot using a key phrase, simply type the key phrase in the chat.

-N'hésitez pas à personnaliser ce bot en fonction de vos besoins.
-Amusez-vous bien !
+Feel free to customize this bot to suit your needs.
+Have fun!